Spoons/protonrun/README.md

 # protonrun
-protonrun is a simple script which automates creating a installing and updating GloriousEggroll's Proton distribution and executing applications.
+protonrun is a simple script which allows one to run games, or other applications, in GloriousEggroll's Proton distribution directly from the CLI. protonrun will download and update GE-Proton for you.

+## Getting Started
+By default, protonrun's files, which include your game saves, and end up in HOME/proton.
+To change this behavior, define PROTON\_PATH in your environment.

+1. `protonrun install`
+2. `protonrun run [SteamAppId] [Binary Path]`

 ## Useage
 ```